In order to win in online marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 There are hundreds of options for paid advertising on the web, and even more if you count affiliate marketing and general banner ads.
 But for the sake of conciseness, I’m going to recommend only two heavy-hitting platforms for your campaign, and you can probably guess what they are—Google and Facebook.

-Google AdWords has been the name to beat in advertising for many years, and it’s little wonder why.
+Google Ads has been the name to beat in advertising for many years, and it’s little wonder why.
 It has some major advantages as an advertising platform:

 (Image Source: Google)